-Gain the skills and qualification to work at a high level in children’s services with a Diploma of Early Childhood Education and Care at Victoria University Polytechnic.
+Gain the skills and qualification to work at a high level in children’s services with a Diploma of Early Childhood Education and Care CHC50113 at Victoria University Polytechnic.

 You’ll develop skills in providing activities and care to children, with an emphasis on play-based learning.
 You’ll learn to facilitate learning and play in order to enable children to achieve developmental outcomes.

 This practical course will prepare you to enter a rewarding industry where you’ll provide education and care to children during their most influential years.
-It includes five work placements and a first aid course.
+It includes four work placements and a first aid course.